Stage and chairs set up

 Our extensive experience over the past six years working in Ugandan schools and communities provides us with a unique perspective on their instructional practices and their cultural norms.
 After numerous meetings and conversations initiated by community leaders and school administrators who understand the challenges of promoting change, we developed an approach to address these challenges that aligns with current Ugandan teaching practices and the mission of Carlow University.

 We understand that engaging & educating the entire community is essential for sustainable long-term change.
 The arts are woven into the fabric of Ugandan people and the tapestry of Uganda culture.
 Our approach harnesses their passion for the arts with the intent to shift attitudes toward the value of education for girls.
 The 24-week educational program targets male and female students in all levels of primary and secondary education and begins these important conversations around gender in Primary 1 (age 5-6 years).
 This initiative will focus on students attending six schools

 (4 primary and 2 secondary) in the Bukedea District.
 Utilizing a GBV curriculum co-created by Carlow students, Carlow faculty & subject matter experts, teams of Ugandan facilitators will work within schools to explore age-appropriate themes, develop a stance, and create an arts-based performance that expresses a new way of thinking around gender equity addressing the value of girls and women.
 Facilitator teams are comprised of women from the community who are survivors of gender-based violence.
 They have been trained in the dramatic arts through the Bukedea Drama Club.

 This program will build confidence and self-determination of girls thereby creating a new culture of opportunity for them.
-The culminating event – Watotos Got Talent – will showcase the works of the students in a competition format in which they will compete for category prizes and a grand prize.
-Inviting the community to attend the competition will build technical capacity and be instrumental in changing perceptions and shifting community perspectives.
+The culminating event – Watotos Got Talent – showcased the works of the students in a competition format in which they competed for category prizes and a grand prize.
+Inviting the community to attend the competition builds technical capacity and is instrumental in changing perceptions and shifting community perspectives.